Ohio Mechanics Lien Frequently Asked Questions

 When is the Deadline to File a Ohio Mechanics Lien?

 In Ohio, the deadline by which a mechanics lien must be filed depends on the project type and nature of the building.
-For all projects except owner-occupied residences (single condominium or 1-2 family dwellings) the lien must be filed within 75 days of the lien claimant’s last furnishing of labor and/or materials to the project.
+For all projects except residential projects (single condominium or 1-2 family dwellings) the lien must be filed within 75 days of the lien claimant’s last furnishing of labor and/or materials to the project.

 Finally, liens on gas and oil wells are required to be filed within 120 days after the claimant’s last furnishing of labor and/or materials.

 Do I Need to Send Notice the Lien Was Recorded?